gridonic/coding/guidelines/css/README.md

 # Writing CSS and Sass

-We stick to the [RSCSS](http://rscss.io/) system, which follows the BEM conventions.
-Our styleguide is based on the [Airbnb CSS / Sass Styleguide](https://github.com/airbnb/css) and the [Code Guide](http://codeguide.co/) by @mdo.
+We stick to the [rscss](http://rscss.io/) system, which follows the BEM conventions.
+Our guidelines are based on the [Airbnb CSS / Sass Styleguide](https://github.com/airbnb/css) and the [Code Guide](http://codeguide.co/) by @mdo.

 ## Table of contents